-Diagnosed with pulmonary fibrosis (2001) and treated for pneumonia and a damaged heart in 2006.
+Diagnosed with pulmonary fibrosis (2001) and treated for pneumonia and a damaged heart (2006).

 Suffered a heart attack while filming Cinderfella (1960).

 After 21 years in semi-retirement (following the release of Funny Bones (1995)), he made his big screen return with two 2016 theatrical releases: The Trust (2016) and Max Rose (2013).

-Jerry was so scared of working with Zamba, the African lion, that he had gun in his pocket for protection when they were in the movie The Ladies Man (1961).
+Jerry was so scared of working with the African lion Zamba, that he had gun in his pocket for protection when they were in the movie The Ladies Man (1961).

-Had Ralph Helfer, the owner and trainer of Zamba the African Lion, thrown off the set of The Ladies Man (1961) and barred from working at the studio for six months because he got up into his face and yelled at him because he found out that Jerry had a gun for protection when he did his scene with his Lion.
+Had Ralph Helfer, the owner and trainer of the African lion Zamba, thrown off the set of The Ladies Man (1961) and barred from working at the studio for six months because he got up into his face and shouted at him because he found out that Jerry had a gun for protection when he did his scene with his Lion.